catcuts/proxified_immutable/README.md

 A wrapper for immutable.js using Javascript Proxy.

-For the purpose getting / selecting state by a native Javascript object way.
+For the purpose of getting / selecting, iterating, key-checking state by a native Javascript object way.

 Reducing the state is still by immutable.js APIs.